Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 </div>

-My Deep Learning model has a lower performances, yet I believe that the cross-validation that I have done gives safer results because I validated on each subject.
+My Deep Learning model has lower performances, yet I believe that the cross-validation that I have done gives safer results because I validated each subject.

 ## Testing Results

-The model has been retrained with the same process on the complete cross validation dataset (training + validation) to be tested on new data (subject 12 data).
+The model has been retrained with the same process on the complete cross-validation dataset (training + validation) to be tested on new data (subject 12 data).
 The best model gives the following confusion matrixes for the testing set (Subject S12):

 <p align="center">